revised May 2019.

 Ever wonder why a VR2 is the optimal Variable Ratio Schedule to keep an animal engaged?
 In other words, delivering a reinforcer on average on every second response?

 Because that ratio essentially implies the maximum amount of unpredictability.
 There’s 50% chance of getting a reward, and 50% of not getting one.
 That’s as unsure as it can get.

-That type of unpredictability of appetitive stimuli completely hijacks the dopamine system, involved in the SEEKING response – yet another core emotion.
+That type of unpredictability of appetitive stimuli completely hijacks the dopamine system involved in the SEEKING response, that other core emotion.
 Professor Robert Sapolsky talks about this in this brilliant TED talk – start looking at 26.30 and keep going for about 5 minutes.
 Then try to stop watching.

 If I were a dude, I’d want a beard like that.

 Woops.
 This was going to be about FEAR, not SEEKING.
 Or beards.